 There’s never been a better time to be a marketer.
 We’ve got access to tools our forebears would hardly believe, levels of data that allow for finer and finer resolution, while every day exciting new ways to connect with our audiences are devised.

 After an intensive judging process that saw entries scrutinised by 200 preliminary judges and 70 category judges, CAANZ has announced a shortlist of 99 finalists for the 2015 New Effie Awards.
-Leading the finalists' pack this year is Colenso BBDO with 24 nominations across the 15 categories, followed by FCB with 17, Saatchi & Saatchi with ten, DDB with eight, JWT and Barnes Catmur & Friends with five apiece, and .99/JustOne with four.
+Leading the pack this year is Colenso BBDO with 24 nominations across the 15 categories in the award ceremony this year.
+This is followed by FCB with 17, Saatchi & Saatchi with ten, DDB with eight, JWT and Barnes Catmur & Friends with five apiece, and .99/JustOne with four.

 The EFFIEs are looming, judging is currently taking place and tickets are now on sale for the effectiveness function featuring guest speaker Gareth Kay, the director of brand strategy and associate Partner of Goodby, Silverstein and Partners, San Francisco, which, in semi-related news, is currently getting a bit of stick for its ‘new’ logo.